peter5500/NEU-Webtool/reading/js-quirks.md

 JS, however, kicks it up a notch and has two such values.
 Their use is not 100% consistent and they behave somewhat differently from one another, but overall `null` represents an assigned value that is not a value, while `undefined` tends to be a value that was never set to anything or to nothing.

-If that feels odd it is because that is odd.
+If that feels odd, that is because that truly is odd.
 Just think that you should never SET anything to be `undefined`, but you might check to see if a value has `undefined`.

 ### Declarations and Hoisting